 However, if you only use wax or concentrates, then we recommend going for a dab rig (referred to as an oil rig, vapor rig, or concentrate pipe).
 Dab rigs are designed specifically to maximize the flavor and terpene profiles of concentrates.

-Types of bongs
+Types of Water Pipes

 Ranging from the straightforward, classic beaker to ornately constructed glass pieces, Highlife Goods boasts a wide array of bongs/waterpipes for your cannabis needs.